MicrosoftDocs/azure-media-services/media-services/latest/includes/term-live-event.md

 title: Live event
 ---

-**Live event** - Ingest and process live video feeds.
-A live event can be set to either a basic or standard pass-through (an on-premises live encoder sends a multiple bitrate stream) or live encoding (an on-premises live encoder sends a single bitrate stream).
+**Live event** - Ingests, (optionally) encodes and archives live video feeds.
+A live event can be set to either a basic or standard pass-through (an on-premises live encoder sends a multiple bitrate stream) or live encoding (an on-premises live encoder sends a single bitrate stream and the cloud service provides the encoding).